unoplatform/uno/doc/articles/dummies1.md

 First, open your app solution in VStudio.
 Then using Solution Explorer window:
 * add new project (right click on Solution, Add, New Project, Visual C#, Uno Plaform, Cross-Plaform App (Uno Platform), using name as e.g. your previous project (APPNAME) with "\_Uno" suffix.
 In effect, APPNAME_Uno folder would be created, and inside it - folders as APPNAME_Uno.Shared, APPNAME_Uno.Droid, etc. - one project per one target platform.
-* for now, you can Unload your APPNAMEUno.Droid, .iOS and .WASM projects (right click in Solution Explorer).
+* for now, you can Unload your APPNAME_Uno.Droid, .iOS and .WASM projects (right click in Solution Explorer).
 Why?
 To make VStudio using less memory and start faster.

 ## converting your code
 In simple words, you have to copy all your content from APPNAME to APPNAME_Uno.Shared; all your XAML pages, all code behind it (.cs), and replace folder Strings (delete just generated Strings folders).
 Copy also all other files and folders you created in APPNAME.